ashkanjj/website-change-notifier/README.md

 # Run in background

-Different systems have different ways to run processes in the background and the answer is normally a google search away.
+Different systems have different ways to run processes in the background and the solution for any OS is typically only a google search away.

 I use Ubuntu on Windows (WSL) and I do the following: